Degree Mining Tool

 The Degree Mining Tool is a free online system to equip institutions to easily and affordably identify students who are eligible for credentials they have earned but have not yet been awarded.

-Given how much sifting through student data an audit requires – and what a treasured find a credential that has been earned but not yet awarded is – IHEP refers to auditing as the “Degree Mining Process.”
+Given how much sifting through student data an audit requires – and what a treasured find a credential that has been earned by not yet awarded is – IHEP refers to auditing as the “Degree Mining Process.”
 While a critical component of degree completion, the auditing process can be burdensome, even for the most well-resourced institutions.

 To alleviate this burden, IHEP created the Degree Mining Tool to equip institutions to easily and affordably identify students who are eligible for credentials that the students have earned but have not yet been awarded.